DevMountain/Timeline/README.md

 1. Add a new `SearchableRecord.swift` file.
 2. Define a `SearchableRecord` protocol with a required `matchesSearchTerm` function that takes a `searchTerm` parameter as a `String` and returns a `Bool`.
-    * note: Because this protocol will be used on `NSManagedObject`s, add the `@objc` keyword to the protocol.

 Consider how each model object will match to a specific search term.
 What searchable text is there on a `Comment`?
 What searchable text is there on a `Post`?